-Associate Professor of Low Brass/Associate Director of Bands
+Associate Professor of Low Brass

 Office Location: FAC 403

-McGrannahan performed the world premiere of Jim Stephenson’s “Arch Rhapsody” for Bass Trombone and Winds in 2014.
+McGrannahan gave the world premiere performance of Jim Stephenson’s “Arch Rhapsody” for Bass Trombone and Winds in 2014.
 He was a featured soloist on the Drake University Wind Symphony recording, Collage (2009), performing Fryges Hidas’ Rhapsody for Bass Trombone and Wind Ensemble.
 McGrannahan published The Pedagogical Contributions of M. Dee Stewart to the Study of Trombone in 2011 and has contributed to the wind band series, Teaching Music Through Performance in Band.

 Dr. McGrannahan earned the Bachelor of Music Education degree from Indiana University, the Master of Music degree in trombone performance from Northwestern University, and the Doctor of Music from Florida State University.
 Past teachers include: Mack McGrannahan, M. Dee Stewart, Charles Vernon, Michael Mulcahy, John Drew, and Peter Ellefson.

 McGrannahan holds memberships in the International Trombone Association, the National Association for Music Education, the Iowa Bandmaster’s Association, the American Federation of Musicians, Pi Kappa Lambda, Phi Mu Alpha, Sinfonia, and Sigma Alpha Iota.